broadinstitute/shared-workflows/README.md

 * `working_directory`: The working directory where all jobs should be executed.
   Default: `.`

+### adr-check-toc.yaml

+This workflow will run the `adr generate toc` command using [adr](https://github.com/npryce/adr-tools) to generate the Table of Contents for the ADRs in the repository.
+The workflow assumes the output goes to the `README.md` in the same directory as the ADRs.
+This check makes sure PRs haven't forgotten to run this command as part of their commits.

 ### conventional-commit.yaml

 This workflow will run the